 TITLE: Sustainability Manager

-Under the direction of Facilities Management Services management, manages the day-to-day operations of PCC’s district wide sustainability programs.
+Under the direction of the Department Director, manages the day-to-day operations of PCC’s district wide sustainability programs and supports sustainability efforts at all campus locations.
 Develops policies, procedures and processes in support of academic programs and college operational sustainability efforts.
-Responds to inquiries and collaborates with college departments and business units.
 Integrates sustainability into all aspects of the college through working closely with students, volunteers, faculty, administrators, classified staff and the community at large.

 TYPICAL DUTIES AND RESPONSIBILITIES

-6. Coordinates with the Physical Plant Director regarding the sustainability program budget including developing budget proposals, justifying expenses and monitoring expenditures.
-Works with PCC Grants Office and others to identify potential grant sources and opportunities; initiates and coordinates the development of grant proposals and other funding sources that support the College’s Sustainable goals.
+- Works with PCC Grants Office and others to identify potential grant sources and opportunities; initiates and coordinates the development of grant proposals and other funding sources that support the College’s sustainable goals.

-- Advanced principles and practices in the area of resource conservation and sustainability;
+- Advanced principles and practices in resource conservation and sustainability;

 - Utilities, facilities maintenance and operations infrastructure;